PharmGKB/PharmCAT/docs/using/Running-PharmCAT.md

 Note that PharmCAT only provides the match(es) with the highest score by default.
 Because PharmCAT scores on the number of matched positions in the definitions, the reference named allele (usually *1) will get the highest score.
 As such, scoring is biased towards grouping combinations together.
 For example, CYP2B6 `*1/[*5 + *9 + *23]` will be the call with the highest score but permutations such as `*5/[*9 + *23]`, `*9/[*5 + *23]`, `*23/[*5 + *9]` are also valid.

 #### Calling CYP2D6

 For details on calling CYP2D6 in PharmCAT, see [Calling CYP2D6](/using/Calling-CYP2D6).

 This option is not listed here because we do **NOT** recommend calling CYP2D6 from VCF, and [Calling CYP2D6](/using/Calling-CYP2D6) explains why and what your options are.

+### Custom Definition Files

+Advanced users can provide PharmCAT with custom allele definitions:

+-def `<dir>` <span class="altArg"><br />or --definitions-dir `<dir>`</span>
+: directory containing named allele definitions (JSON files)

+This can be used to get PharmCAT to call diplotypes for genes that PharmCAT does not support by default.
+Unless these are genes that PharmCAT supports through [outside calls](/Genes-Drugs/#genes-handled-by-outside-callers), PharmCAT will **NOT** be able to match them to any recommendations.